 The West Virginia Clinical and Translational Science Institute was created to find real solutions for the health problems facing the people of West Virginia.

 In 2012, the WVCTSI received a National Institutes of Health IDeA Clinical and Translational Research (CTR) award totaling $19.6 million from the National Institute of General Medical Sciences.
 This grant was matched by a $33.5 million commitment from several West Virginia entities to create total funding of $53.1 million.
+In 2017, WVCTSI successfully secured renewed funding for an additional five years.

 The WVCTSI is administratively housed within the WVU Health Sciences Center and serves as the coordinating entity for all clinical and translational scientists throughout the state.